ArturSkrzeta/Apache-Airflow-for-Workflows/README.md

 <h3>Airflow</h3>
 <ul>
   <li>When failure, we can only rerun the part of workflow that was affected.</li>
-  <li><b>DAG</b> - collection of tasks organized in a way that reflects their defined dependencies and relationships.</li>
+  <li><DAG - collection of tasks organized in a way that reflects their defined dependencies and relationships.</li>
-  <li>Operator triggers certain action.</li>
+  <li>While we treat DAG as conatiner for tasks, what triggers certain actions is operator - it says what kind of action we want to perform.</li>
-  <li>Tsk - instantiated operator which describes single task in workflow.
-Instantiating taks requires providing unique task id and DAG container.</li>
+  <li>Task - instantiated operator which describes single task in workflow.
+Instantiating task requires providing unique task id and DAG container.</li>
 </ul>
 <h2>Notes</h2>
 <h3>Setup on Ubuntu</h3>